 Many prescriptive requirements and recommendations from the Coronial Inquest were subsequently incorporated into the QLD Building Fire Safety (Domestic Smoke Alarms) Legislation Amendment Regulation 2016.

 Nothing is more annoying than a smoke alarm going off for no reason (especially at 3am in the morning!).
 But why is your smoke alarm beeping without smoke being physically present?
 There could be several reasons for false alarms.
-The good news is that you don’t have to go on living this way – our wireless interconnected photoelectric smoke alarms provide reliable and trustworthy protection for you and your family.
+The good news is that you don’t have to go on living this way – our ZEN wireless photoelectric interconnected smoke detectors provide reliable and trustworthy protection for you and your family.

 The basic operating principal of a photoelectric smoke alarm is that it activates when the light beam inside the smoke alarm chamber is broken or disrupted – typically by tiny smoke particles.
 However these foreign particles can also come from sources other than real smoke – below are some of the most common examples and how to rectify them.